nodebots/nodebots-interchange/docs/dev.md

 ## Build of firmware

+You can build your firmware any way you like, however here is a suggested process that you can use.

-* use Grunt to create files for build
+* Use Grunt to create files for build
 * Use Arduino IDE to automate build of each type of firmware outputting HEX files.
 * Put compiled hex files into a folder (eg `/firmware/bins/`) with each of the hex files for the different supported boards in a separate directory per it's reference name, for example: `/firmware/bins/uno/...`
+* Clean any intermediate compilation files that are produced as artefacts of the compilation process, leaving just the hex file for shipping.

 ## Repo structure